 While this is difficult to quantify at first, you can apply the formula and sort out some trial ROI runs in the first months of using a logging platform.

 Bringing it all Together

-By now you can tell that estimating ROI is dependent on many diverse factors and will ultimately come down to you determining and setting up your own metrics.
+By now you can tell that estimating log management costs and ROI are dependent on many diverse factors and will ultimately come down to you determining and setting up your own metrics.
 It’s not going to be as simple as calculating your site’s uptime.
 But that doesn’t mean you shouldn’t be able to calculate it.